GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

         statements
 ```

-Returned attribute or yielded variable becomes the resource handled by the context manager.
-The implicitly determined resource makes `as` keyword unnecessary unless there is a need to alias the name.
+The `return` or `yield` data becomes a processible resource within the `with` statement when implements context manager.
+This implicit resource can alias with the `as` keyword but not necessary.

 ```python
 # INSTANTIATION